miraficus/PacenotePal/README.md

 Changing settings
 -----------------

 All settings can be found in the `config.yml` file.
+You can change them by right-clicking on the file and selecting "Edit in Notepad".
+Changes only come into effect after restarting the application.

 Creating your own pacenotes from scratch
 ----------------------------------------